ziprandom/graphql-crystal/README.md

 # graphql-crystal [![Build Status](https://api.travis-ci.org/ziprandom/graphql-crystal.svg)](https://travis-ci.org/ziprandom/graphql-crystal)

-A implementation of [GraphQL](http://graphql.org/learn/) for the crystal programming language inspired by [graphql-ruby](https://github.com/rmosolgo/graphql-ruby) & [go-graphql](https://github.com/playlyfe/go-graphql).
+An implementation of [GraphQL](http://graphql.org/learn/) for the crystal programming language inspired by [graphql-ruby](https://github.com/rmosolgo/graphql-ruby) & [go-graphql](https://github.com/playlyfe/go-graphql).

 The library is in beta state atm.
 Should already be usable but expect to find bugs (and open issues about them). pull-requests, suggestions & criticism are very welcome!